-Ecuadorian-born, licensed electrician and Navy veteran, Johnny G. Farias is seeking to serve the South Dade community as the area’s next County Commissioner, running in 2020 for the District 9 seat that is being vacated by the term-limited Commissioner Dennis Moss.
+Ecuadorian-born, licensed electrician and Navy veteran, Johnny G. Farias is seeking to serve the South Dade community as the next Miami-Dade County Commissioner District 9, August 18, 2020.

-Johnny, who currently serves as a Miami-Dade County Community Councilman of District 15, Subarea 154 , which encompasses commission district 9, has been a licensed electrician for over 20 years and holds a A.S. in political science from Miami Dade College (2010).
-He has been an active community member thru many local organizations, such as Centro Campesino (Board Member), Liga Ecuatoriana de Florida (member), NAACP (member), South Dade Democratic Black Caucus-Ron Brown Chapter (member), Shriners, Scottish Rite, and a Mason.
+Johnny, who currently serves as a Vice-Chair of Miami-Dade County Community Council of District 15, Subarea 154 , which encompasses commission district 9, has been a licensed electrician for over 20 years and holds a A.S. in political science from Miami Dade College.
+He has been an active community member through many local organizations, such as Centro Campesino (Board Member), Liga Ecuatoriana de Florida (member), NAACP (member), South Dade Democratic Black Caucus-Ron Brown Chapter (member), Shriners, Scottish Rite, and a Mason.
 He also sits on several EESAC Boards; Everglades Preparatory High School and McArthur Senior High.
 He was also a Guardian at Litem from 2006 to 2012 and a Girl Scout Leader for twelve years (1993 – 2006).

-Johnny is a husband and father of five who is committed to ensuring that South Dade residents don’t get overlooked when distributing county resources.
+Johnny is a husband and father of five.
+He is committed to ensuring that South Dade residents don’t get overlooked when distributing county resources.
 He brings to the table the heart, determination and practical experiences of the common worker and welcomes the challenge of earning the votes of his community.

 Johnny’s dedication to community and country led to his enlistment to the U.S. Navy after graduation at the age of 17.
 He would go on to serve 6 years in the armed forces, where he began a career in the electronics field as a sonar technician.